ibm-cloud-docs/openshift/acm-addon.md

 Review the following prerequisite steps and information before you install the ACM add-on.

 1. Review the [ACM plan types](/docs/openshift?topic=openshift-acm-about&interface=ui#overviews) and decide which plan you want to use.
 Note that for ACM for Virtualization, it is recommended that your managed clusters run bare metal worker nodes.
-1. Make sure your clusters meet the following requirements.
+1. Make sure that your clusters meet the following requirements.
     - Your **hub cluster** must be a VPC cluster with at least **3** worker nodes that run **RHCOS** and a minimum of **6 VCPU and 64GB RAM**.
-For high availability, make sure your cluster has at least one worker node per zone across 3 zones.
+For high availability, make sure that your cluster has at least one worker node per zone across 3 zones.
     - Each **managed cluster** must have at least **3** worker nodes that run **RHCOS** and a minimum of **6 VCPU and 64GB RAM**.
     - In addition, if you want to use the **ACM for Virtualization** plan, it is recommended that you use **bare metal worker nodes**.
 For the **ACM for Kubernetes** plan, managed clusters can run either **bare metal nodes** or **VSIs**.
 1. Review the [operators that are automatically installed](#auto-op}) by the ACM add-on and the [optional operators](#optional-op) that you can install as enhancements.
 1. You must have the [Administrator platform access role and the Manager service access role](/docs/openshift?topic=openshift-iam-platform-access-roles) for the cluster in IBM Cloud Kubernetes Service.
 1. You must have a VPC cluster with at least 3 worker nodes.
 Each worker node must have a minimum of 4 CPUs and 16GB RAM.
-For high availability, make sure your cluster has at least one worker node per zone across 3 zones.
+For high availability, make sure that your cluster has at least one worker node per zone across 3 zones.
 1. [Create a trusted profile on your cluster to use for ACM](#trusted-prof).
 1. For each cluster you want to manage with ACM, you must create a secret on the hub cluster with the managed cluster's access token and server URL.
 This step can be completed before or after installation.
 See [Preparing secrets for ACM](#prep-secret).
 1. [Install or update the CLI](/docs/openshift?topic=openshift-cli-install).